Writing Fellowship Selection Process

 The declaration does not disqualify or limit the juror’s advocacy, but acknowledges the smallness and interrelatedness of the world in which jurors work, and is intended to mitigate any appearance of favoritism, prejudice or unfairness in the decisions, and to contribute to the collective pursuit of the ideal of objectivity.
 Personal knowledge of an applicant does not diminish a juror’s testimony as to the applicant’s merits.

-The Chair and Coordinator, in consultation with the Committee, have also enacted procedures by which jurors recuse themselves in certain cases.
+The Chair and Fellowship Director, in consultation with the Committee, have also enacted procedures by which jurors recuse themselves in certain cases.

 Specifically, jurors who determine that a very close personal relationship with an applicant presents either an actual conflict of interest or the appearance of one must recuse themselves from voting for that applicant at the final meeting.
 The voting tally is then weighted to compensate the applicant for the loss of a potential source of votes, so that the recusing juror neither helps nor harms the applicant at issue.